An iterative method for the solution of Laplace-like equations in high and very high space dimensions: The iterative procedure

-For the matrices $T$ assigned to interaction graphs, these quantities satisfy the condition (\ref{eq5.29}) with very few exceptions, and the resulting densities (\ref{eq5.28}) agree almost perfectly with the actual densities.
-The values (\ref{eq5.22}) assigned to these densities thus reflect the convergence behavior presumably at least as well as the values resulting from the given approximation by a simple Gauss function.
-In a sense, this reverses the argumentation and emphasizes the role of the model problem analyzed in Sect.~\ref{sec4}.
-From this point of view, the beta distributions are at the beginning and the normal distributions only the limit case for higher dimensions.
+is satisfied for the matrices $T$ assigned to large classes of graphs, without exception or with high probability.
+This follows from the representation (\ref{eq3.26}) of the variance in terms of the vertex degrees.
+Examples are the matrices assigned to regular graphs, whose vertices all have the same number of neighbors, or the matrices assigned to random graphs with a fixed number of vertices and edges.
+In such cases, the resulting densities (\ref{eq4.30}) are almost identical to the actual densities.
+The values (\ref{eq4.24}) assigned to them therefore reflect the convergence behavior presumably at least as well as the values resulting from the given approximation by a simple Gauss function.
+Figure~3 compares the distribution density originating from the matrix assigned to a small random graph with $m=32$ vertices and $n-m=96$ edges with its approximation by the density of the corresponding normal distribution and that by the density of the given rescaled beta distribution.
+The variance is $V=941/16640$ in this example.
+The difference is striking, but soon disappears for larger graphs.

 The matrices $T$ assigned to interaction graphs still have another nice property.
 For vectors $e$ pointing into the direction of a coordinate axis, $\|T^te\|=\|e\|$ holds.
-The expression $\alpha(\omega)(\|T^t\omega\|^2+\mu)$ thus takes the value one on the coordinate axes, which is the reason for the square root in the definition (\ref{eq3.19}) of these matrices.
+The expression $\alpha(\omega)(\|T^t\omega\|^2+\mu)$ thus takes the value one on the coordinate axes, which is the reason for the square root in the definition (\ref{eq3.25}) of these matrices.
 The described effects become therefore particularly noticeable on the regions on which the Fourier transforms of functions in hyperbolic cross spaces are concentrated.
 The functions that are well representable in tensor formats and in which we are first and foremost interested in the present paper fall into this category.

-We still need to approximate $1/r$ on intervals $\mu\leq r\leq R\mu$ with moderate relative accuracy by sums of exponential functions, which then leads to the approximations (\ref{eq1.4}) of the kernel (\ref{eq5.3}) by sums of Gauss functions.
-Relative, not absolute accuracy, since these approximations are embedded in an iterative process; see the remarks following Theorem~\ref{thm5.2}.
+We still need to approximate $1/r$ on intervals $\mu\leq r\leq R\mu$ with moderate relative accuracy by sums of exponential functions, which then leads to the approximations (\ref{eq1.4}) of the kernel (\ref{eq4.3}) by sums of Gauss functions.
+Relative, not absolute accuracy, since these approximations are embedded in an iterative process; see the remarks following Theorem~\ref{thm4.2}.
 It suffices to restrict oneself to intervals $1\leq r\leq R$.
 If $v(r)$ approximates $1/r$ on this interval with a given relative accuracy, the function

 approximates the function $r\to 1/r$ on the original interval $\mu\leq r\leq R\mu$ with the same relative accuracy.
 Good approximations of $1/r$ with astonishingly small relative error are the at first sight rather harmless looking sums